mas-bandwidth/gafferongames/content/post/packet_fragmentation_and_reassembly.md

 &lt;fragment data&gt;</strong>
 </pre>

 Notice that we pad bits up to the next byte before writing out the fragment data.
 Why do this?
-Two reasons: 1) it's faster to copy the fragment data into the packet via memcpy than bitpacking each byte, 2) we save a small amount of bandwidth by not sending the size of the fragment data.
-We infer it by subtracting the packet byte index at the start of fragment data from the total size of the packet.
+Two reasons: 1) it's faster to copy fragment data into the packet via memcpy than bitpacking each byte, and 2) we can now save a small amount of bandwidth by inferring the fragment size by subtracting the start of the fragment data from the total size of the packet.

 ## Sending Packet Fragments

-Sending packet fragments is <span style="text-decoration: underline;">easy</span>.
-Just work out if the packet being sent is &lt;= conservative MTU and if so, send the packet normally.
-Otherwise, calculate how many 1024 byte fragments it needs to be split into, construct those fragment packets and send them over the network.
+Sending packet fragments is _easy_.
+For any packet larger than conservative MTU, simply calculate how many 1024 byte fragments it needs to be split into, and send those fragment packets over the network.
 Fire and forget!

-One consequence of this fire and forget approach is that if <span style="text-decoration: underline;">any</span> fragment of that packet is lost then the entire packet is lost.
-It follows that if you have packet loss then sending a 256k packet as 256 fragments is probably not a very good idea.

-It's a bad idea because the probability of dropping a packet increases significantly as the number of fragments.
-Not quite linearly, but in a moderately complicated way that you can read about <a href="http://www.fourmilab.ch/rpkp/experiments/statistics.html">here</a>.
+One consequence of this is that if _any_ fragment of that packet is lost then the entire packet is lost.
+It follows that if you have packet loss then sending a 256k packet as 256 fragments is not a very good idea, because the probability of dropping a packet increases significantly as the number of fragments increases.
+Not quite linearly, but in an interesting way that you can read more about [here](http://www.fourmilab.ch/rpkp/experiments/statistics.html).

 In short, to calculate the probability of losing a packet, you must calculate the probability of all fragments being delivered successfully and subtract that from one, giving you the probability that at least one fragment was dropped.

-This gives you the probability that your fragmented packet will be dropped:

 <pre>
-1 - ( probability of fragment being delivered ) ^ num_fragments
+1 - probability_of_fragment_being_delivered ^ num_fragments
 </pre>

-For example, if we send a non-fragmented packet over the network with 1% packet loss, there is a 1/100 chance that packet will be dropped, or, redundantly: 1 - (99/100) ^ 1 = 1/100 = <strong>1%</strong>
+For example, if we send a non-fragmented packet over the network with 1% packet loss, there is naturally a 1/100 chance the packet will be dropped.

-As the number of fragments increase, the chance of losing the packet also increases:
+As the number of fragments increase, packet loss is amplified:
 <ul>
     <li>Two fragments: 1 - (99/100) ^ 2 = <strong>2%</strong></li>
     <li>Ten fragments: 1 - (99/100) ^ 10 = <strong>9.5%</strong></li>